 While some federal monies are used to improve local arterial streets, most of the existing major streets were financed with local funds.
 There are 346 miles of designated arterial streets in the city.
-Seven miles are improved to six lanes; twenty miles are five lanes; 145 are four-lanes; and the remaining are two lanes.
+Seven miles are improved to six lanes; nineteen miles are five lanes; 146 are four-lanes; and the remaining are two lanes.

 TMATS uses the "Level C Service Volume" as the standard to gauge the adequacy of the street system.
-Generally, if a two-lane road carries over 11,900 vehicles a day or a four-lane carries more than 23,800 vehicles, it is not meeting this standard and needs to be analyzed for possible widening to four, five, or six lanes depending upon whether it is a secondary or primary arterial, or reconfiguration of the street cross section due to a multimodal analysis.
-As shown on Page 7-14, the problem areas at this time are generally located south of 21st Street between 145th East Avenue and the Arkansas River.
+Generally, if a two-lane road carries over 11,900 vehicles a day or a four-lane carries more than 23,800 vehicles, it is not meeting this standard and needs to be widened to four, five, or six lanes depending upon whether it is a secondary or primary arterial.
+As shown on Page 7-17, the problem areas at this time are generally located south of 21st Street between 145th East Avenue and the Arkansas River.